-a number determining the number of bootstrap populations in the parametric bootstrap approach (see also Gonzalez-Manteiga et al. (2008)) used in the MSE estimation.
+MSE if TRUE, MSE estimates using a parametric bootstrap approach are calculated bootstrap approach (see also Gonzalez-Manteiga et al. (2008)) used in the MSE estimation.
 The number must be greater than 1.
 Defaults to 50.
-For practical applications, values larger than 200 are recommended (see also Molina, I. and Rao, J.N.K.
-(2010)).
+For practical applications, values larger than 200 are recommended (see also Molina, I. and